Yoast/plugin-grunt-tasks/README.md

 Type: `String`
 Default value: null

-Regexp to match the correct used to replace the cleaned (removed older entrys) changlog section with the new.
+Regular expression to replace the cleaned (removed older entries) changelog section with the new.

 ##### defaultChangelogEntries
 Type: `String`
 Default value: `""`

-Optional value to add default entrys to a new created section.
+Optional value to add default entries to a new created section.

 _Note: `VERSIONNUMBER` will be replaced by a dynamic value_